 Any questions or concerns related to a pending case at NAD should be directed to the NAD Vice President.
 Questions or concerns regarding closed NAD cases should be directed to the BBB National Programs President and CEO or their designee.
 Any questions or concerns relating to a pending case at NARB should be raised with the NARB Chair.
+(Except where otherwise noted, references to the NARB Chair include the NARB Vice Chair.)
 Questions or concerns regarding closed NAD cases should be directed to the BBB National Programs President and CEO or their designee.